 These Chalkboard Stickers are easy to make and can be used in a variety of different ways.
 Learn how to make Chalkboard Labels with just a few simple supplies.

-Chalkboard Prints, Labels and even Chalkboards in general are really popular right now, and rightfully so.
+Chalkboard Signs, stickers and even Chalkboards in general are really popular right now, and rightfully so.
 There are endless projects that you can create with Chalkboard Paint.

-For this project, we are using the Chalkboard Labels on small Mason Jars filled with Spices.
-But we have also used them on Love Buckets for Valentine’s Day and Preserving Fresh Herbs.
+For this project, I am using the Chalkboard Labels on small Mason Jars filled with Spices.
+I have also used them on Love Buckets for Valentine’s Day and Preserving Fresh Herbs.
 Creating the Chalkboard Labels is easy and fun!